AndreiMisiukevich/CardView/docs/README.md

 ## Documentation

-Here you will find detailed documentation on setting up and using the the CardView and CarouselView and other controls from this library
+Here you will find detailed documentation on setting up and using the CardsView and CarouselView controls for Xamarin Forms.

 ### Table of Contents
 * [Getting Started](GettingStarted.md)